We now have availability for MARCH and APRIL due to a volunteer having to change their plans at short notice because of personal circumstances.

 We ideally would like a volunteer from the 15th/16th of August until at least the 16th/17th September (or longer).
 Also a volunteer from the 2nd September.....

 We are a professional married couple living in a Scandinavian style house on the edge of a small village called Dolton in the county of Devon in the southwest of England.
 We have stunning views looking out over a Devon Wildlife Nature Reserve and beautiful countryside.
 We have a smallholding (approximately 2 hectares) which we run organically.

-We are scientists and knowledgeable conservationists with strong green, botanical, geological and ornithological interests and enjoy riding, gardening, breeding rare chickens, jam and gift/jewellery making and preparing educational resources for children.
+We are scientists and knowledgeable conservationists with strong green, botanical, geological and ornithological interests and enjoy riding, mineralogy, gardening, breeding rare chickens, jam and gift/jewellery making and preparing educational resources for children.

 The animals are well-mannered and affectionate and are family members.
 The animals' needs always come first.

 We are about a 45 minute drive from Dartmoor National Park.

 We also have been hosts on other sites for a long time (over 14 years) and are keen to learn from our helpers too.